Stockholm Palace: The eastern row

-The eastern row, or the eastern facade, represents "The Female Qualities" and the Queen.
-Below this facade is the palace park, the Logården.
+The eastern row, or the eastern façade, represents "The Female Qualities" and the Queen.
+Below this façade is the palace park, the Logården.
 On a balustrade closing of the Logården from the Skeppsbron are four sculptures representing music, religion, poetry, and mercy.
 These can be seen as old perceptions of female values and interests.

-When designing the eastern facade facing the Logården, Tessin is believed to have thought of a Roman country villa, with stairs from the palace garden up to the palace gate.
+When designing the eastern façade facing the Logården, Tessin is believed to have thought of a Roman country villa, with stairs from the palace garden up to the palace gate.
 The model for the central part, with colossal pilasters between the windows of the two top floor and the rustic ground floor, are presumed to be Gian Lorenzo Bernini's Palazzo Chigi-Odescalchi in Rome.

 Sculptures

-Antoine Bellette made the dragons in the eastern facade, the winged lions on the Logården facade with windows, the shells on the middle floor and the roses under the roof.
+Antoine Bellette made the dragons in the eastern façade, the winged lions on the Logården façade with windows, the shells on the middle floor and the roses under the roof.

 On the balustrade between the Logården and the Logårdstrappan, are four allegorical sculptures representing "Music", "Religion", "Poetry" and "Mercy".
 They were made in 1903 by Johan Axel Wetterlund and cast by Otto Meyer and are approx. 1.5 by 1 m.

-From the eastern facade, two wing projects towards the east.
+From the eastern façade, two wing projects towards the east.
 On the short sides of these are two waterfalls and head sculptures of the artists who created the interior of the palace; Pierre Hubert L'Archevêque and Carl Hårleman on the north side, Carl Gustaf Tessin and Guillaume Thomas Taraval on the south side.
 These sculptures were made by Johan Axel Wetterlund in 1902, and are made of bronze.
 Between the sculptures there are two plaques honoring King Oscar II on the south side and Charles XI on the north side.